srrmstk/streamhelper-mobile-RN/README.md

 - Read chat with animated Twitch and 7tv emotes!
 - Moderate chat with ease
 - Create polls and predictions
-- Donation Alerts tips and subs notifications
+- Observe Donation Alerts tips and subs notifications

 ---